MilyonKifleyesus/wheels-and-code-/ADMIN_SETUP.md

 ## **Method 1: Use Supabase Dashboard (Recommended)**

 1. Go to your [Supabase Dashboard](https://supabase.com/dashboard)
-2. Select your project: `otogefbrswdxyvvageop`
+2. Select your project: `dlisbapmpxcaittniqmm`
 3. Go to **Authentication** → **Users**
 4. Click **"Add user"**
 5. Fill in: